thaliproject/Thali_CordovaPlugin/test/README.md

 Thali_CordovaPlugin/thali/install and run `jx npm run setupDesktop`.

 Sudo might be needed because this script installs a symbolic link into your global NPM directory.
-But if you can get away without using it you will be much happier as using sudo for this (especially on OS/X) seems to cause permission nightmares.
+But if you can get away without using it you will be much happier as using sudo for this (especially on macOS) seems to cause permission nightmares.

 You can run all the tests by going to Thali_CordovaPlugin/test/www/jxcore and issuing one of the following: